Deepseed06/hng_stage1_fun-fact_api/README.md

-Fun Facts Math API Documentation
+<h1>Fun Facts Math API Documentation</h1>
-Introduction
+### Introduction
-The Math API is a RESTful service that takes an integer as input and returns interesting mathematical properties about it, along with a fun fact.
+The Fun Facts Math API is a RESTful service that takes an integer as input and returns interesting mathematical properties about it, along with a fun fact.

 Endpoint
 1. Get Mathematical Properties